Xinglab/SQUID/README.md

 	--p:
 		The number of threads used to run rMATS.
 The default is 1;

-Type of Calculation:
+Type of PI (Percent of Introns) Calculation:
 ------------
-	Junction:
-		The skipping counts are the reads that connect the intron start and end sites.
-		The inclusion counts are the reads that either span the intron start or intron end sites.
-	Density:
-		The skipping counts are the reads that connect the intron start and end sites.
-                The inclusion counts are the reads that either span the intron start or intron end sites and the reads that locate with the intron region.
-	Density':
+	PI:
+		Unspliced counts divided by transribed counts
+	PI_Junction:
+		Inclusion counts divided by the sum of inclusion and  skipping junction counts
+	PI_Density:
-		The skipping counts are the reads that connect the intron start and end sites.
+		The observed counts divided by the expected counts of the intron PI_Density':
-		The inclusion counts are the reads that span the intron start sites.
+		The observed counts divided by the expected counts of the adjusted intron

 Output list:
 ------------